pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `Efficient Truncated Statistics with Unknown Truncation <https://arxiv.org/abs/1908.01034>`_.

-When evaluating truncated normal distributions, the user needs to ``import`` the ``TruncatedNormal`` object.
-The ``TruncatedNormal`` module accepts a parameters object that the user can define for running the SGD procedure.
+When evaluating truncated normal distributions, the user needs to ``import`` the ``TruncatedNormal`` module.
+The ``TruncatedNormal`` module accepts a parameters object that the user can define for running the PSGD procedure.
 When *debiasing* truncated normal distributions, we don't require a membership oracle, as it is unknown.
 However, after running our procedure, we are able to provide an approximation of what the truncation set is.
 Since the user inputs a membership oracle in the ``args`` object, when the truncation set is known, we add the learned membership oracle to the ``args`` object as well.